Charles MacCarty, Viscount Muskerry: Battle of the Dunes

 MacCarty fought with his regiment at the Battle of the Dunes on 14 June 1658 where it formed part of the English royalist army under the Duke of York that fought together with the Spanish on the losing side against the victorious French and Protectorate English.

 On 27 November 1658 his father was created Earl of Clancarty by Charles II in Brussels.
 By this advancement, the title of Viscount of Muskerry became the highest subsidiary title of the family, which was then given as courtesy title to the Earl's heir apparent.
 In consequence, MacCarty was styled Viscount Muskerry thereafter.

 Restoration

 At the Restoration Muskerry, as he now was, did not accompany the king to Dover in May 1660 but stayed with his regiment at Dunkirk until at least March 1662.
 He seems to have left shortly before the Sale of Dunkirk in November 1662.
 His father, the 1st Earl of Clancarty, had meanwhile returned to Ireland and recovered his estates by virtue of Charles II "Gracious Declaration" of the 30 November 1660.
-His father sat as Lord Clancarty in the Irish Parliament of 1661–1666 and was part oif a committee that organised a gift of £30,000 for the Duke of Ormond.
+His father sat as Lord Clancarty in the Irish Parliament of 1661–1666 and was part of a committee that organised a gift of £30,000 for the Duke of Ormond.
 On 19 August 1662, Muskerry was called to the parliament to replace his father on that committee.